100 DAYS OF WEIGHT LOSS--DAY 15

 I refuse to do todays first two bites...I'm not going to put me in a situation that might make me fall off.

 3)With each food you eat today, pay close attention to the first two bites, Notice how they taste in

 comparison to the rest of the food.

-I did notice the first two bites I ate at dinner was the best, I really was so hungry cause I was at the hospital all day.
+I did notice the first two bites I ate at dinner was the best.